auraphp/Aura.Web/README.md

 ### Fetching data

+**IMPORTANT:**
+All values returned by the get* methods and the public properties are from an untrusted source.
+These tainted values have not been filtered or sanitized in any way.

 All get* methods have two arguments `$key` and `$alt`.
 If the `$key` is null the whole array is returned. `$alt` is returned if the `$key` does not exist and by default `$alt` is null.

 #### get* methods: